crazy-max/ghaction-docker-buildx/.github/CONTRIBUTING.md

 5. Make your change, add tests, and make sure the tests still pass
 6. Compile your Typescript code: `npm run build`
 7. Format your code: `npm run format`
-8. Install build dependencies: `npm run build-dep`
-9. Prune dependencies: `npm run prune`
+8. Prune deps for production: `npm install -g removeNPMAbsolutePaths && rm -rf node_modules && npm install --production && removeNPMAbsolutePaths . --force --fields _where _args`
-10. Push to your fork and [submit a pull request](https://github.com/crazy-max/ghaction-docker-buildx/compare)
+9. Push to your fork and [submit a pull request](https://github.com/crazy-max/ghaction-docker-buildx/compare)
-11. Pat your self on the back and wait for your pull request to be reviewed and merged.
+10. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: